Ahess96/Fresh/README.md

 ## Scaling the Application

-The main purpose of Fresh is to be a scaleable application capable of handling thousands of requests per second.
+The main purpose of Fresh is to be a highly scaleable application capable of handling thousands of requests per second.
 Implementing horizontal scaling and load balancing are key to this project's functionality.

 ### Horizontal Scaling